 - Truth in Television: As the boys are dying of heat exhaustion, one of the buzzards starts pecking at Butt-Head, much to his annoyance.
 Buzzards will indeed "help you along" if you aren't dying fast enough.

 - Unwitting Pawn: Beavis and Butt-head are manipulated by Dallas into traveling across the country with a biological weapon in tow to keep both Muddy and the government off her back.
 Emphasis on "unwitting", because the duo never once realize this is going on.

 - Villain Protagonist: Considering all the damage that Beavis and Butt-Head unwittingly cause, they could easily fall under this trope.

 - Weapon of Mass Destruction: The X-5 Unit & its deadly disease which can wipe out 5 states in just 5 days.

-- Would Hurt a Child: Muddy spends about half the movie trying to hunt down and kill Beavis and Butt-Head.
+- Would Hurt a Child: Muddy spends about half the film trying to hunt down and kill the boys.

 - They still step up to DEFCON 4, though.